VGP/vgp-tools/README.md

 e.g. "<code>+ S 26</code>" in the example above indicates that altogether the sequences in the file total 26 bases.
 Similarly, an @-line indicates the length of the largest list that occurs in any given line of the specified type.
-These ``limit'' lines are only present for line types that occur in the body and not lines that occur in the header itself.
+These "limit" lines are only present for line types that occur in the body and not lines that occur in the header itself.
 In almost all cases there is only one list object per line type, however, a notable exception is the restriction site line (see 2.2), which has a variable number of strings in a line.
 In such cases, ```+``` is the sum of all of the list